 Note: The Military Performance Programs will not complete if the maximum exercise time limit is less than 40 minutes.
-Set the maximum time about 40 minutes if you have enabled these performance programs.
+Set the maximum time to 40 minutes or more if you have enabled these performance programs.

 Set Max Pause Time (All Equipment)